-Key management personnel comprise the Board of Directors (including non-executive directors) and the Executive Committee.
+Key management personnel comprise the Board of Directors (including Non-Executive Directors) and the Executive Committee.

 Details of the aggregate remuneration to these personnel is set out below.
-The figure disclosed for share-based payments represents the gain realised on the exercise of share options in the year, albeit that those options will have been granted in previous periods.
+The figure disclosed for share-based payments represents the gain realised on the exercise of share awards in the year, albeit that those options will have been granted in previous periods.
 All figures include any related employer's National Insurance.

-30 December 2023 £m 24 December 2022 £m
+28 December 2024 £m 30 December 2023 £m

-Short-term employment benefits 10.2 10.5
+Short-term employment benefits 6.9 10.2

-Termination benefits 0.5 0.8
+Termination benefits - 0.5

-Share-based payments 2.3 4.2
+Share-based payments 5.6 2.3

-13.0 15.5
+12.5 13.0